-Ashokarishta is useful in Polycystic Ovarian Syndrome (PCOS).
-The condition of its use is very different, so it must be used with very care.
+Ashokarishta might be useful in Polycystic Ovarian Syndrome (PCOS).
+The condition of its use is unique, so it should be used with very care.

-If your periods last for 7 days or more and you experience heavy bleeding, or you have early menstrual period and periods may also be regular or irregular, but comes before due dates, then Ashokarishta is helpful.
+Ashokarishta might be helpful if your periods last for seven days or more and you experience heavy bleeding.
+You have an early menstrual period, if periods may also be regular or irregular but come before due dates.

-If your periods are irregular and comes after due date, then Ashokarishta is contraindicated.
-In such case, Sukumaram Kashayam along with Kumaryasava and Chandraprabha Vati is helpful.
+If your periods are irregular and come after the due date, Ashokarishta is contraindicated.
+In such a case, Sukumaram Kashayam, Kumaryasava and Chandraprabha Vati are helpful.
 In such cases, some may also require Agnitundi Vati or Rajahpravartani Vati (Raja Pravartini Vati).

-Ashokarishta also has influence on endocrine system.
-The hormonal disturbance is common cause of excess hair growth, acne and weight gain.
-The regular use of Ashokarishta with Chandraprabha Vati helps normalizing the hormone levels and treats all PCOS symptoms, but you should remember the condition of its use.
+Ashokarishta also influences the endocrine system.
+The hormonal disturbance is a common cause of excess hair growth, acne and weight gain.
+The regular use of Ashokarishta with Chandraprabha Vati helps normalize the hormone levels and reduces all PCOS symptoms, but you should remember the condition of its use.

 Low-grade inflammation may stimulate ovaries to secrete more testosterone, which may cause hair growth.
 Low-grade inflammation may also be a contributing factor for developing PCOS.

 Bone mineral loss starts occurring in women during menopause.
 It may also lead to osteoporosis.
-Ashokarishta plays a vital role in harmonizing the hormones and helps adapting the body with new changes that occur in the menopause.
+Ashokarishta plays a vital role in harmonizing the hormones and helps adapt the body to new changes in menopause.
 It prevents bone mineral loss.
-Calcium in the Ashokarishta helps maintaining bone mineral density.
+Calcium in the Ashokarishta helps maintain bone mineral density.

 Adjuvants of Ashokarishta